rognaef/guided-domain-solver/README.md

 ## Description

 The algorithm is based on a Monte Carlo Tree Search (MCTS) to find a solution for the Sokoban game.
 It involves the steps of selection, expansion, simulation, and backpropagation, which are repeated several times.
-The resulting search tree is stored in the knowledge graph.
+The resulting search tree is stored in the Knowledge Graph.
 The individual steps are described in the following chapters.

 ### Selection

 During the selection phase of MCTS, the algorithm traverses the current search tree to identify the most promising node for further investigation.
-Normally, an upper confidence bound for trees  (UCT) is used to find a balance between exploitation and exploration.
+Normally, an upper confidence bound for trees is used to find a balance between exploitation and exploration.
 In the first step of the Sokoban game, only exploitation is used here, as it is a relatively small domain.
 Thus, the most promising node that still contains unexplored actions is selected.

-Once the node has been selected, the knowledge graph is updated with the current game status.
+Once the node has been selected, the Knowledge Graph is updated with the current game status.
 The game is divided into static, dynamic, and action layers.
 The nodes of the static layer are set at the beginning and do not change during the game.
 All moving objects are mapped in the dynamic layer.
 The action layer determines the possible actions that can be performed in the current status.

 <div align="center">